Founded: August 28, 1791

 However, when a nearby settlement was established, it quickly attracted a number of failed artisans, petty criminals and unemployed ruffians.
 Constant friction between the settlement and the mission prevented the mission population from growing.

-In 1818, the mission was raided and looted by ex-convicts from the nearby pueblo of Branciforte.
+In 1818, the mission inhabitants left the mission, fearing an attack by the Argentine privateer Hippolyte de Bouchard.
+While the residents were away, the mission was raided and looted by ex-convicts from the nearby pueblo of Branciforte.

 With the smallest population of any of the California missions, Santa Cruz was unable to expand its agricultural production.